st9ho3/Data_Science_Job_Posts_Dashboard/README.md

 ## Introduction
 I want to express my gratitude to Luke Barousse for providing the dataset, which serves as the foundation for this data cleaning, analysis, and visualization project downloaded from Kaggle.

+###Welcome to this insightful dashboard designed to guide and empower your journey into the dynamic field of data science.
+This tool is crafted for individuals eager to evolve and align their skills with the current demands of the sector.
+As I embark on a similar learning path, I envisioned creating a resource that streamlines the process for others.

+Let's delve into the structure of this dashboard, which carefully assesses various metrics, starting with 'Jobs per Month.'
+This metric provides a snapshot of the job market, showcasing the number of vacancies generated each month since November 2022.
+The 'Salaries per Month' chart tracks salary trends across different sectors.
+The lower line represents the minimum salary, while the upper line reflects the maximum, offering a comprehensive view of salary ranges.

+To further refine your strategy, the dashboard includes information on the educational requirements for positions, differentiating between those requiring a university degree and the nature of work (in-person or remote).
+The radar chart spotlights the top six skills associated with each job title, serving as a roadmap for skill development.

+Concluding the journey, two informative charts highlight the top employers in terms of job postings and the prominent platforms hosting these opportunities.
+This holistic approach aims to guide you directly towards your goals, providing a clear path for skill acquisition and professional growth.
+Enjoy exploring the wealth of information this dashboard has to offer!
 ![Στιγμιότυπο οθόνης 2024-02-05 114905](https://github.com/st9ho3/Data_Science_Job_Posts_Dashboard/assets/148724871/a8df464e-78a5-47b8-8e83-33655013e1d0)

 ## Data Cleaning